cmohge1/lrbs-digital-editing-advanced-2019/day1.md

 of languages or language families
   - Computer-assisted philology emphasises the use of computers to speed up or enhance traditional editorial tasks; tool-building and out-of-the-box solutions
   - Digital philology: the editor takes more responsibility over the coding and design.
-* **TEI for standards and **
+  - How much coding knowledge should the editor possess?
+(Andrews v.
+Pierazzo's "third way.")

 * **Edition as a web of knowledge** (cf. Gabler)

+* **TEI for standards and accountability**
+	- Provides a summary of editorial intervention in more direct ways that were hitherto not possible in print.
+	- Documentation of choices by community standards ensures accountability and re-usability.
+	- Richness and flexibility both an advantage and a disadvantage.
+	- Overlapping hierarchies, and the stand-off markup approach (see [Egan 2014](https://www.gabrielegan.com/publications/Egan2014e.pdf) and [Schmidt 2010](https://www.researchgate.net/publication/220675402_The_inadequacy_of_embedded_markup_for_cultural_heritage_texts)).

 ### Misconceptions of TEI

 **Lecture notes:**
-* TEI aspires to generality and flexibility, which is both an advantage and a disadvantage.
-* TEI is not everything for everyone.
+* TEI aspires to generality and flexibility; however, it is not everything for everyone.
 * Cummings: "it formalizes a history of the community’s concerns for textual distinctions and exemplifies understandings of how to encode them and how these have developed over its existence; it acts as a slowly developing consensus-based method of structuring those distinctions..."
 * Some misconceptions:
   - The TEI is XML (and XML is broken or dead)